Yerin Baek: 2015–2019: Solo success and departure from JYP

 Following 15&'s four-year hiatus in February 2015, Baek was featured in a number of tracks.
 She was featured in South Korean rapper Olltii's single "Excited" from his debut album which topped the realtime charts upon release, and appeared in the final episode of the rap competition show Unpretty Rapstar, as a featured artist in contestant Yuk Ji-dam's song, "On & On".
 The song also went on to top the charts upon release.
-She was also featured on San E's single "Me You", and eventually topped the realtime charts of seven major music charts.
+She was also featured on San E's single "Me You", and eventually topped the real-time charts of seven major music charts.

 In November 2015, it was announced that Baek will postpone her college entrance examinations and will focus on her musical career.
 She officially debuted as a solo artist with her first extended play, Frank, with the lead single titled "Across the Universe" on the 30th.
 The EP marked the start of Baek's long-time collaboration with producer Cloud.

 In February 2016, Baek graduated from Hanlim Multi Art School alongside 15& member Park Ji-min and Yugyeom of Got7.

 Baek released her first digital single titled "Bye Bye My Blue" on June 20, 2016.
 Her follow-up digital single titled "Love You on Christmas" was released on December 7.

 Baek continued to be featured on songs by popular artists, and began performing covers and her own unreleased songs at festivals.
 In 2017, Baek performed her then unreleased song "Square" at a festival in Han River while wearing a green dress, and the fan-taken video which was uploaded to YouTube instantly became a hot topic and continues to garner views.
 The song was eventually released two years later.

 In 2018, she formed The Volunteers with members of the independent rock band Bye Bye Badman, and released their first EP, the post-grunge rock "Vanity & People".
 The Seoul-based rock band consists of vocalist and guitarist Baek, bassist Hyungseok Koh (Cloud), guitarist Jonny, and drummer Chiheon Kim.
 Like the majority of Baek's post-JYP solo work, The Volunteer's lyrics are written entirely in English.

 Baek released her second EP, Our Love Is Great, on March 18, 2019.
 The following day, her title track "Maybe It's Not Our Fault" went to the top of all eight domestic music sites' realtime charts.
 At the 2020 Korean Music Awards, Our Love is Great and lead track "Maybe It's Not Our Fault" won Album of the Year, Best Pop Album, and Best Pop Song respectively.

 Baek also contributed to the soundtrack of the popular 2019 K-drama Crash Landing on You, with an original ballad, "Here I am Again."
 The song peaked at #6 on Billboard's K-Pop Hot 100 chart, her highest position on the chart yet.

 In 2019, Baek's duo 15& officially disbanded following Park Ji-min's departure from JYP Entertainment.
 On September 13, Baek announced that her contract with JYP Entertainment ended, and that she was leaving to create her own independent record label.